chorus-ai/CADA/README.md

 <details>
     <summary>16.5 Design and develop CADA container</summary>

- - [ ] 16.5.1 Design and develp wireframe
+ - [x] 16.5.1 Design and develp wireframe
- - [ ] 16.5.2 Select and finalize wireframe
+ - [x] 16.5.2 Select and finalize wireframe
- - [ ] 16.5.3 Design data instantiation engine
+ - [x] 16.5.3 Design data instantiation engine
- - [ ] 16.5.4 Develop and test data instantiaion engine
+ - [x] 16.5.4 Develop and test data instantiaion engine
- - [ ] 16.5.5 Design GUI instantiation engine
+ - [x] 16.5.5 Design GUI instantiation engine
- - [ ] 16.5.6 Test GUI instantiation engine
+ - [x] 16.5.6 Test GUI instantiation engine
  - [ ] 16.5.1 Setup Github Isues/Feature tracking to record all feedback and features changes from the end users
 </details>

 <details>
     <summary>16.6 Design and develop a waveform data annotation project to be hosted in CADA</summary>

- - [ ] 16.6.1 Develop parsing script to process various waveform formats to uniform binary format
+ - [x] 16.6.1 Develop parsing script to process various waveform formats to uniform binary format
 </details>

 <details>
     <summary>16.7 Design and develop a cohort adjudication project to be hosted in CADA</summary>

- - [ ] 16.7.1 CADA contrainer is able to load and host the selected project file
+ - [x] 16.7.1 CADA contrainer is able to load and host the selected project file
 </details>

 <details>
     <summary>16.8 Deploy CADA and the two annotation projects to CHoRUS data platform</summary>

- - [ ] 16.8.1 CADA is successfully hosed on CHoRUS data platorm
+ - [ ] 16.8.1 CADA is successfully hosted on CHoRUS data platorm
 </details>

  <details>
     <summary>16.9 Train and co-develop a second waveform data annotation project to be hosted in CADA with a CHoRUS site</summary>

- - [ ] 16.9.1 Select a second data annotation project
+ - [x] 16.9.1 Select a second data annotation project
- - [ ] 16.9.2 Develop the project file for the selected annotiation project
+ - [x] 16.9.2 Develop the project file for the selected annotiation project
- - [ ] 16.9.3 Host the project file on CADA instance on the CHoRUS data platform
+ - [x] 16.9.3 Host the project file on CADA instance on the CHoRUS data platform
 </details>

  <details>
     <summary>16.10 Train and co-develop a second cohort adjudication project to be hosted  </summary>

- - [ ] 16.10.1 Select a second cohort adjudication project
+ - [x] 16.10.1 Select a second cohort adjudication project
- - [ ] 16.10.2 Develop the project file for the selected adjudication project
+ - [x] 16.10.2 Develop the project file for the selected adjudication project
- - [ ] 16.10.2 Host the project file on CADA instance on the CHoRUS data platform
+ - [x] 16.10.2 Host the project file on CADA instance on the CHoRUS data platform
 </details>

 ## Contributing